How to File an EEOC Retaliation Complaint

 It is extremely important that you sign this letter.
 An investigation cannot begin without your signature.
 Once you mail this letter, all of the information will be put into an official EEOC charge for you to sign.

-An employment lawyer can assist you in filing an EEOC retaliation complaint.
+An employment lawyer can assist you in filing a retaliation complaint with Equal Employment Opportunities Commission.
 Do not hesitate to contact a lawyer if you have questions, especially if you are a job applicant or a federal employee since the process for these individuals is different.